loliverhennigh/Phy-Net/README.md

 ## Lattice Boltzmann Electromagnetic Waves
 Well the Lattice Boltzmann method is actually a general partial differential equation solver (of a particular form) so why stop at fluid flow!
-Here are some fun electromagnetic simulations that the model learns!
+Here are some fun electromagnetic simulations that the model learns.
 These simulations are of a wave hitting randomly placed objects with different dielectric constants.
 You can see fun effects such as reflection and refraction when the wave interacts with the surface.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/s57No66p_40/0.jpg)](https://www.youtube.com/watch?v=s57No66p_40)